iossifovlab/denovoInHighAndLowRiskPaper/README.md

 First, you have to install conda following the instructions in [Conda Installation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

-Then you should create and activate a conda environment using the specification in the **environment.yml" files.
+Then you should create and activate a conda environment using the specification in the **environment.yml" file.
 You can do that with the following commands executed from the directory containing the clone of this repository:

     $ cd .../denovoInHighAndLowRiskPaper
     $ conda env create
     $ conda activate denovoInHighAndLowRiskPaper

+The **denovoInHighAndLowRiskPaper** name of the conda environment is specified in the **environment.yml** file.
+After you activate the **denovoInHighAndLowRiskPaper** environment, you would be able to run each of the scripts using a command like:

+    $ python src/figRatesVsAge.py

 ### Step 2.
 Execute all the scripts using **make**

+The **Makefile** contains the instructions on how to execute the scripts needed to generate all the results.
+The standard took *make*** can read execute the instructions included in the **Makefile**

+    $ mkdir myresults
+    $ cd myresults
+    $ make -f ../Makefile -j